π Broken Heart Emoji Meaning

 Person A: I trusted them completely

-Person B: Iβm so sorry π
+Person B: Iβm so sorry you have to go through this π

 How people use this emoji